 Past event series can be found in the archive.

 Historically, the main routes of the Silk Road connected China with Central and West Asia, up to North Africa.
 These cross-borders exchanges went beyond the economic transfer of goods, transporting and thus influencing the cultures along with it too.
-Even today, the relationship among these regions is an example of cross-border cultural exchange outside Europe.

 The film series How Can We See (each other)? searches beyond eurocentrism for (pop)cultural, social and political connections of an “East-East referencing” and takes a look at transcultural relations among these regions.
 By pairing filmmakers from different areas, we hope to create a form of transnational dialogue between artists and filmmakers.
 From Hong Kong to Cairo, Urumchi to Kobanê, and Beijing to a small village in Morocco, the films performatively cross gender boundaries and national affiliations.
 Through "cultural drag", reenactments and other transgressive strategies, the films open up a space in which cultural identity can be conceptualised in new ways, beyond questions of potential differences and commonalities.
 The programme contributes to an understanding of a political resistance that equally reflects the power of cultural, national, ethnic and gender categories and imagines their dissolution.